spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/06-use-non-fips-features.md

 # Overview

-You can allow users on the tenant to add non-FIPS-compliant features such as tenant cluster backup and restore and compliance scans for security, validation, and software bill of materials (SBOM).
+You can allow users on the tenant to use features that are *not* FIPS-compliant, such as tenant cluster backup and restore or various scanning capabilities for compliance, security, validation, and software bill of materials (SBOM).

 # Prerequisites